The applicable terms and conditions for English-speaking customers of Shore GmbH can be found here:

 4.4 Shore cannot ensure or guarantee the use of the link by end-customers.
 The Customer shall be solely responsible for promoting the app.

-4.5 Native apps shall be deleted by taking the web app offline.
+4.5 Apps shall be deleted by taking the web app offline.

 5.1 If agreed upon in the Contract, Shore shall create a customer website and/or operate and host it as a technical service provider, as discussed with the Customer and specified within the corresponding Service Specification.
 The website is created using a website builder tool.
 Unless otherwise agreed, the Customer website shall be built live, but not listed in Google.
 However, Shore cannot guarantee that the Customer website will not be traceable and accessible over Google.